|Juvenile Arrest Rate Trends

 - The robbery arrest rate for white juveniles increased 79% between 1988 and 1995.
 Between the 1995 peak and 2004, the white rate fell 62%, to its lowest level since at least 1980.

 - The robbery arrest rate for American Indian juveniles increased sharply in the late 1980s and early 1990s and, like the white rate, peaked in 1995.
 The rate then fell 77% between 1995 and 2004, to its lowest level in at least two decades.

 - Juvenile robbery arrest rates grew for all racial groups between 2004 and 2008.
-Despite declines for most racial groups since 2008, rates in 2011 were below the 2004 level for white and Asian youth (15% and 30%, respectively), about the same for American Indian (down 1%) and a little higher for black youth (up 3%).
+Despite declines for most racial groups since 2008, rates in 2012 were below the 2004 level for white, Asian, and black youth youth (25%, 22%, and 5%, respectively), and a little higher for American Indian youth (up 8%).

 - The black-white disparity in juvenile arrest rates for robbery peaked in 1984, when the black rate was nearly thirteen times higher than the white rate.
 The disparity declined through the late 1990s, when the black rate was seven times the white rate.
-However, by 2011, the black rate had increased to about ten times the white rate.
+However, by 2012, the black rate had increased to about eleven times the white rate.